 Home to 49 different startup companies, Research Park & EnterpriseWorks has been nationally recognized as one of "10 Startup Incubators You Need to Watch", according to Inc.com.
 Upon its inception in 2000, EnterpriseWorks has been working with a broad range of startups that have been pursuing development in chemical sciences, biotechnology, sustainability, and material sciences.
 Programs such as "Entrepreneurs-in-Residence" and "Shared Services" offer valuable resources for companies to establish an identity and transition into a long-term company.

-The Technology Business Center at the University Technology Park at IIT is designed for the dnyamic convergence of bioscience, engineering, and high-tech companies.
-It is part of a four-building complex that houses a state-of-the-art incubator, a 19-story office ower, and IIT Research Institute, one of the nation's leading contract research organizations.
-Additional features include back-up generator farms, build-to-suit wet labs, dry labs, and office space, 126,000 rentable square feet of space, and much more!
+The IIT incubator at the University Technology Park at Illinois Institute of Technology is designed for the dynamic convergence of bioscience, engineering, and high-tech companies.
+The incubator focuses on developing high-tech startup companies.
+It is part of a four-building complex that houses a state-of-the-art incubator, a 19-story office tower, and IIT Research Institute, one of the nation's leading contract research organizations.
+Additional features include back-up generator farms, build-to-suit wet labs, dry labs, and office space, 128,000 rentable square feet of space, and much more!

 Catapult is run for start-ups by start-ups.
-We only reach our full potential through the collective participation of some of Chicago's best and brightest entrepreneurs.
-Catapult Chicago is home to 12-15 of the most exciting, innovative, and disruptive companies in Chicago.
-Companies include Tempo, Techli, Shiftgig, ProcuredHealth, Kula, Dabble, Bucketfeet, Buzz Referals, Styleseek, Vlinks, and Mentormob.
-As a not for profit, Catapult looks to sponsors to help support its mission.
-Catapult sponsors typically contribute both financial support and time/expertise.
+Our full potential is reached through the collective participation of some of Chicago's best and brightest entrepreneurs.
+Catapult Chicago adheres to three core values: passion, peer selection, and market impact.
+Catapult Chicago is home to 17 of the most exciting, innovative, and disruptive companies in Chicago.
+Companies include Scholastica, The Black Sheep, Mentormob, SymbiosisHealth, Buzz Digital, Shakestir, and Learnerator.
+As a not-for-profit, Catapult looks to its sponsors to help support its mission, through financial support, time, and expertise.

 Lightbank provides a solid business model, technology that works, top talent, and an experienced and connected partners.
 Lightbank works with entrepreneurs who value perspective, experience, insight, and resources.
 Lighthouse has created companies that now have over 10,000 eomployees worldwide, with perhaps the largest technology development footprint in the midwest, specifically.
 Every resource you need is available.
 The incubator also helps you become connected with the people you need to help you grow your business: accountants, lawyers, developers, and more.